 Supporting a web application is very different from any other application.
-When a customer ask you about something, you don’t need to ask him what version is he using, the operating system, etc. Because everyone is using the same version.
+When a customer asks you about something, you don’t need to ask back about the version or the operating system.
+At any moment, everyone is using the same version.

 4. In web applications, all bugs can be reproduced as you are all running the same version and you have all data you need to reproduce the bug.

-When developing for Desktop or Mobile, releasing a new version is troublesome, with sweaty teams all trying to match a deadline and release a mammoth.
-When developing web applications, you can release as much as you want.
-In my team at Automattic, we deliver a new addition/update at least once a day.
-Sometime, it can reach 5 times a day.
-That’s 5 new versions in a single day.
+When developing for Desktop or Mobile, releasing a new version is troublesome as you need to package your app, release it… When developing web applications, you can release as much as you want.
+Currently, with my team at Automattic, we deliver a new addition/update at least once a day.
+Sometimes, even more.
 Without sweating.